Digital Photography School Options Near Greensboro, N.C.

 Bachelor of Arts in Studio Art

 The university's Bachelor of Arts in Studio Art is a 128-credit program that allows students to explore their creativity and artistic interests utilizing state-of-the-art computer labs, galleries and studios.
-Photography-related courses include digital art and design, digital photography and imaging, introduction to photography, history of photography and advanced photography.
+Photography-related courses include digital photography, introduction to photography, history of photography, documentation-style photography and advanced photography.

 Other School Options